microsoft/WindowsAppSDK/docs/Coding-Guidelines/HybridCRT.md

 AND the static CRT to get functional coverage without the overhead of the static CRT or the external dependency of the dynamic CRT.

-Visual Studio offers the CRT in 2: DLLs needed at runtime (dynamic) and static libraries linked into PE files (static).
+Visual Studio offers the CRT in 2 forms: DLLs needed at runtime (dynamic) and static libraries linked into PE files (static).
 These are controlled via [compiler options](https://docs.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-160)